WFSB: History

 WFSB signed on the air on September 23, 1957, as WTIC-TV, owned by the Hartford-based Travelers Insurance Company, along with WTIC radio (1080 AM and 96.5 FM).
 As Connecticut's second VHF station, WTIC-TV was one of the most powerful stations in New England, not only covering the entire state but a large chunk of western Massachusetts and eastern Long Island in New York.
 It provided secondary coverage to much of the southern sections of Vermont and New Hampshire.
 During its first year on the air, Channel 3 was an independent station, as ABC was affiliated with the state's other VHF outlet, WNHC-TV (channel 8, now WTNH) in New Haven; while CBS and NBC had owned-and-operated stations on the UHF band in the market, WHCT-TV (channel 18, now Univision affiliate WUVN) in Hartford and WNBC (channel 30, now WVIT) in New Britain, respectively.
-With no network affiliation, WTIC-TV devoted much of its airtime to movies, syndicated programs, and three daily newscasts (including one at 10:00 p.m.).
+With no network affiliation, WTIC-TV devoted much of its airtime to movies, syndicated programs that were mostly on film, and three daily newscasts (including one at 10 pm).

 In 1958, CBS was looking to sell WHCT-TV.
 The network's ratings had been alarmingly low in the market because television manufacturers were not required to have UHF tuners at the time.
 Many viewers northeast of Hartford got a better signal for CBS programming from WNAC-TV (now WHDH) in Boston, or WPRO-TV (now WPRI-TV) in Providence, Rhode Island; while those southwest of Hartford with an outdoor antenna were able to watch the network via New York City flagship station WCBS-TV.
 Network head William S. Paley decided that it was better to have CBS air its programming on a VHF station, even if it was only an affiliate.
 WTIC-TV was the obvious choice due to its massive coverage area.
 Paley quickly negotiated an affiliation deal, and channel 3 became the network's new affiliate on November 16, 1958.
 WTIC radio had been with NBC Radio for over thirty years.
 Soon after the affiliation switch, channel 3 surged to the top of the ratings, and has remained there more or less ever since.

 The switch to WTIC-TV for CBS had repercussions in Springfield.
 Although Springfield already had a CBS affiliate in WHYN-TV (channel 40, now sister station WGGB-TV), that station's owners, the Hampden-Hampshire Corporation, knew they would find the going difficult competing against WTIC-TV's stronger VHF signal.
 WHYN-TV sought to move to the VHF band as well, to no avail.
 In response, WHYN-TV switched its affiliation to ABC (previously, some ABC programs had been seen on WWLP).
 Over the years, WTIC-TV repeatedly blocked WHYN/WGGB's attempts to switch back to CBS.